Quansight-Labs/numpy_pytorch_interop/RFC.md

-Then, TorchDynamo would will cast `x` and `y` to our internal implementation of `ndarray`, and will dispatch `np.multiply` and `sum` to our implementations in terms of `torch` functions effectively turning this function into a pure PyTorch function.
+Then, TorchDynamo would will cast `x` and `y` to our internal implementation of `ndarray`, and will dispatch `np.multiply` and `sum` to our implementations in terms of `torch` functions, effectively turning this function into a pure PyTorch function.

 ### Design decisions

 The main ideas driving the design of this compatibility layer are the following:

-1. The goal is to transform valid NumPy programs into their equivalent PyTorch
+1. The goal is to transform valid NumPy and mixed PyTorch-NumPy programs into their equivalent PyTorch-only execution.
 2. The behavior of the layer should be as close to that of NumPy as possible
 3. The layer follows the most recent NumPy release

 The following design decisions follow from these:

 **A superset of NumPy**.
-Same as PyTorch has spotty support for `float16` on CPU, and less-than-good support for `complex32`, NumPy has a number of well-known edge-cases.
-The decision of translating just valid NumPy programs, often allows us to implement a superset of the functionality of NumPy with more predictable and consistent behavior than NumPy itself.
+NumPy has a number of well-known edge-cases (as does PyTorch, like spotty support for `float16` on CPU and `complex32` in general).
+The decision to translate only valid NumPy programs, often allows us to implement a superset of the functionality of NumPy with more predictable and consistent behavior than NumPy itself has.

 **Exceptions may be different**.
 We avoid entirely modelling the exception system in NumPy.
 As seen in the implementation of PrimTorch, modelling the